Big Tech’s Response to Coronavirus: Face Masks, Hiring Binges, Free Web Sites and Cash Donations

 April 2nd: Apple teams up with actor Leonardo DiCaprio to raise $15 million for food charity according to Business Insider.
 As of this writing, they have already raised $12 million.

 January 30th: Facebook announces a more aggressive stance on removing misinformation regarding coronavirus following its declaration by the World Health Organization as a public health emergency of international concern.
-Facebook also begins offering free ad credits for organizations that advertising responsibly on the coronavirus.
+Facebook also begins offering free ad credits for organizations that advertise responsibly on the coronavirus.

 February 26th: Facebook begins promoting links to WHO at the top of search results on coronavirus.